mnr/writing-wip/hotmeal.md

 “Dakota Williams is a member of Abundancy.
 We support the idea of unrestricted food for all and have issued several statements regarding our eagerness to accomplish this within the bounds of our corporation’s abilities.”

-Farj recited this without hesitation.
-This was not the first time he had to address issues with the Abundancy group.
-Araci wondered if the AI receptionist knew the line as well.
+Farj recites this without hesitation.
+This is not the first time he has addressed issues with the Abundancy group.
+Araci wonders if the AI receptionist knows the line as well.

-Abundancy is news to Araci.
+Araci isn’t familiar with Abundancy.
 Pretending to make a note, he opens a search.

-Araci quickly learns Abundancy is an activist group; part Greenpeace, part Free Software Foundation, part Earth First, part Right to Repair.
-They accuse Hestia of trying to patent food, similar to how DuPont and Monsanto hold patents on genetically-modified corn, soybean, and alfalfa.
+He quickly learns Abundancy is an activist group; part Greenpeace, part Free Software Foundation, part Earth First, part Right to Repair.
+They accuse Hestia of trying to patent food, similar to how DuPont and Monsanto hold patents on genetically modified corn, soybean, and alfalfa.
 Abundancy argues Hesti will eventually claim rights to any method of combining food to make a meal.

 Abundancy has protested.
 They haven’t gone as far as breaking windows at Hestia factories, but they have disrupted shareholder meetings and sent letters just shy of threatening bodily harm.
 Abundancy lists Dakota as a volunteer, but the search doesn’t describe her responsibilities.